younglululu/Hetero-RP/README.md

 Input arguments:

 - ``-skip_row_header`` is an optional argument to control whether the first column indicates the header.
-By default the program assumes there is no header explicitly given in the first column.Explicitly set ``-skip_row_header`` to be able to skip the first column as header for downstream analysis.
+By default the program assumes there is no header explicitly given in the first column.
+Explicitly set ``-skip_row_header`` to be able to skip the first column as header for downstream analysis.

 - ``-skip_column_header`` is an optional argument to control whether the first row indicates the header.
 By default the program assumes there is no header explicitly given in the first row.
 Explicitly set ``-skip_column_header`` to be able to skip the first row as header for downstream analysis.